nanit/kubernetes-graphite-cluster/README.md

 ## Building your own images
 If you want to build use your own images run `export DOCKER_REPOSITORY=my_company && make deploy` It will build the images, push them to your docker repository and use them to create all the needed kubernetes deployments.

+## Future work
+1. Fetch stateful sets (statsd daemons and graphite data nodes) addresses dynamically on startup to allow easier setup for number of replicas in these stateful sets.
+2. Store Graphite events on a persistent storage
+3. Test on other cloud providers